truenas/middleware/docs/userguide/index.rst

 If you prefer to use **ssh** to access a jail you will need to first start the **ssh** service and create a user account for
 **ssh** access.
-Since this configuration occurs on a jail-by-jail basis, click the “Shell” icon for the jail you wish to configure
+Since this configuration occurs on a jail-by-jail basis, click the "Shell" icon for the jail you wish to configure
 **ssh** access to.

 To start the SSH service on a non-Linux jail, look for the following line in that jail's */etc/rc.conf*::